mitranim/prax/docs/html/partials/index.md

 ## Overview

 Prax is:
-* an architecture for realtime applications
+* an architecture for dynamic applications
-* a library implementing that architecture
+* a group of libraries for implementing that architecture

-Prax is designed to complement React or any React-style rendering library.
-Its concepts are applicable to more than just GUI apps.

-Heavily borrows from Clojure, Haskell, Erlang, and others.
-Somewhat similar to Redux, but much more feature-complete.
+Borrows ideas from Clojure, Re-frame, Rust, Haskell, Erlang, and other places.

-[TODO]